+356-2033-01-78

 Malta residence permits for employment

 Foreign employees and self-employed individuals may obtain a visa or a residence permit in Malta.
-The most common types of documents are the Single Permit and the Blue Card.
+The most common types of documents are the Single Work Permit and the Blue Card.

-Single Permit
+Single Work Permit

 The Single Permit allows you to reside and work in the country legally[3].
 To apply, you need a job offer from an employer in Malta.